Paul Nurse: Career and research

-Nurse continued his postdoctoral research at the laboratory of Murdoch Mitchison at the University of Edinburgh for the next six years (1973–1979).
+Following his PhD studies, Nurse continued his postdoctoral research at the laboratory of Murdoch Mitchison at the University of Edinburgh for the next six years (1973–1979).

 Beginning in 1976, Nurse identified the gene cdc2 in fission yeast (Schizosaccharomyces pombe).
 This gene controls the progression of the cell cycle from G1 phase to S phase and the transition from G2 phase to mitosis.
 In 1987, Nurse identified the homologous gene in human, Cdk1, which codes for a cyclin dependent kinase.

 Working in fission yeast, Nurse identified the gene cdc2, which controls the transition from G1 to S, when the cell grows in preparation for the duplication of DNA, and G2 to M, when the cell divides.
-With his postdoc Melanie Lee, Nurse also found the corresponding gene, CDK1, in humans.
-These genes stop and start cyclin dependent kinase (CDK) by adding or removing phosphate groups.
+With his postdoctoral worker Melanie Lee, Nurse also found the corresponding gene, CDK1, in humans.
+These genes activate and inactivate cyclin dependent kinase (CDK) by causing phosphate groups to be added or removed.

 In 1984, Nurse joined the Imperial Cancer Research Fund (ICRF, now Cancer Research UK).
 He left in 1988 to chair the department of microbiology at the University of Oxford.
 He then returned to the ICRF as Director of Research in 1993, and in 1996 was named Director General of the ICRF, which became Cancer Research UK in 2002.
 In 2003, he became president of Rockefeller University in New York City where he continued work on the cell cycle of fission yeast.
 In 2011 Nurse became the first Director and Chief Executive of the UK Centre for Medical Research and Innovation, now the Francis Crick Institute.

 On 30 November 2010, Nurse succeeded astrophysicist Martin Rees for a five-year term as President of the Royal Society until 2015.

-Nurse has said good scientists must have passion "to know the answer to the questions" that interest them, along with good technical ability, and a set of attitudes including mental honesty, self-criticism, open-mindedness and scepticism.
+Nurse has said good scientists must have passion "to know the answer to the questions" that interest them, along with good technical ability, and a set of attitudes including intellectual honesty, self-criticism, open-mindedness and scepticism.